openhab/openhab-addons/bundles/org.openhab.binding.sonnen/README.md

 The binding for sonnen communicates with a sonnen battery.
 More information about the sonnen battery can be found [here](https://sonnen.de/).
+The binding supports now the old deprecated V1 from sonnen as well as V2 which requires a Authentication token.
+More infromation about the V2 Api can be found http://LOCAL-SYSTEM-IP/api/doc.html

 ## Supported Things